tsirbunen/cookbook/README.md

 #### API tests

+To run api tests, you must start the api service first.
+For tests, the api should be started with env parameter IS_JEST set to true so that the api service does not try to contact the real authentication service provided by a third party.
+Also the database needs to be up and running.
+Start test api service with

+&nbsp;&nbsp;&nbsp;&nbsp; **`npm run dev:test`**

 Api service tests are in **[this directory](./app/api/graphql/graphql-server/services/__tests__/)**.
 To run the api tests use either of the following

 &nbsp;&nbsp;&nbsp;&nbsp; **`npm run test:api`**